 Make Changes In Your Kitchen Habits

-It’s very important to grow things if you want to be self-sufficient but it’s equally important to learn what to do with the things you produce.
+It’s very important to grow things and produce food if you want to be self-sufficient but it’s equally important to learn what to do with the things you produce.

 Sure, you can cook but can you can and preserve the things you grow?
 Do you know how to turn them into soups, broths, pie fillings, etc. that can be easily stored in your freeze until you need them?